cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 1. This method is useful for changing the Form visualization.
 2. Forms have states that can be checked.
-3. Forms can access the list of the missing fields.
+3. Forms can access the list of missing fields.
-4. Forms can access the list of the invalid fields and the related errors.
+4. Forms can access the list of invalid fields and their associated errors.

 ### Final Phase: Submit

-The Submit Phase is where the Form concludes the process by executing all defined instructions with the information gathered from the user's conversation.
+The Submit Phase is when the Form concludes the process by executing all defined instructions with the information gathered from the user's conversation.
 The method has two parameters:

 - **self**: Provides access to information about the form and the `StrayCat` instance.
 - **form_data**: The defined Pydantic model formatted as a Python dictionary.

 The method must return a dictionary where the value of the `output` key is a string that will be displayed in the chat.

-If you need to use the Form in future conversations, you can retrieve the model from the working memory by accessing the key `form`.
+If you need to use the Form in future conversations, you can retrieve the model from the working memory by accessing the `form` key.

-Below is an example:
+Here is an example:

 ```python
     @hook